foliage leaf from 2003Welcome to Foliage-Vermont 2022

 South beach Lake Willoughby fall colors

-Lake Memphremagog, Oct 10th, looking north in Canada .
+Lake Memphremagog, Oct 10th, looking north into Canada .
 Click here to

 go full screen and a slide show of the foliage